The Projection Games Conjecture and the Hardness of Approximation of super-SAT and related problems: Some results about the instance in Section

 We define the \emph{norm} of each array $\vec{M^y}$ as

 The norm of a super-assignment $\vec{S(\psi)}$ is:

 (If the reduction is to $\ssati$ then $\|\vec{S(\psi)}\|_{\infty} = \max_{y\in\Sigma_B} \|\vec{M^y}\|$. )

-\begin{claim} With a consistent super-assignment if a test has an array with non-zero norm but all bad co-ordinates, then we can always find a consistent super-assignment with a lesser norm. \end{claim}
+\begin{aclaim} With a consistent super-assignment if a test has an array with non-zero norm but all bad co-ordinates, then we can always find a consistent super-assignment with a lesser norm. \end{aclaim}

 \begin{proof} This follows from the ``disjoint''-ness of the arrays, as has been explained above.
 Since the weights cannot cancel from entries in other arrays, we can put all-zero weight in this array (with all bad co-ordinates).
 We get a super-assignment of smaller norm, but consistency is maintained. \end{proof}